 How Long It Takes – Finding A Job

 The key to shortening your overall transition time is that you can start applying while you’re still studying.
-In face, you really SHOULD start applying while you’re still studying.
+In fact, you really SHOULD start applying while you’re still studying.

 You have enough knowledge to start talking to employers from quite early on in the eBioPharmaChem course – about 8 weeks into the course.